hmmpsNorthOffice/CustomVideoPlayer/README.md

     BeatSaberMarkupLanguage: 1.3.5
     BSIPA: 4.1.3

+Videos must have an .mp4 extension.
+Other extensions (.mkv, .mov, avi) will not be recognized.
 Videos with more advanced codecs will not work.
 I haven't been able to get Unity to recognise the AV1 codec.

   AV1 : AOMedia's AV1 Video (av01) doesn't work